Prateek-GitProjects/ATSIGHT-AN-AI-RESUME-ANALYZER/README.md

 2. Go to Vercel and import your repository.

-3. Set the environment variables in Vercel:

-4. Deploy 🎉
+3. Deploy 🎉

-5. Visit our live app: https://atsight-e79b8.puter.site
+4. Visit our live app: https://atsight-e79b8.puter.site

 🤝 Contributing